Placement Testing Frequently Asked Questions

 How do I arrange for placement testing?

 Placement tests may be taken without an appointment on a walk-in basis.
 Please carefully check the Placement Testing Schedules page and determine which day and time best suits your schedule.

 How can I prepare for my placement tests?

 Students can take practice test for both the math and English placement tests on the Virginia Practice Test (VPT) web site.
 The VPT MathSite also provides free, supplemental online resources to help you prepare the Virginia Placement Test in math, and VPT Practice Questions and Answers are available.
-Remember calculators are not allowed for Module 1.
-Graphing calculators are not allowed for any part of the test.
+You are not allowed to use your own calculator.
+Calculators are provided on the Virginia Mathematics Placement Test.

 Students can also use MyMathTest, a low-cost online review system.
 MyMathTest provides 16 weeks of access to review content.
 Learn more about MyMathTest.

 If you have questions about your placement test results, please contact the Counseling Center.